goat-expo/r-stories/bhangarh.md

 # Bhangarh

-Once there was a boy
+Once there was a king